nlisgo/disqus-to-hypothesis/README.md

 * `hypothesis_authority` - Hypothesis authority.
 * `hypothesis_client_id_jwt` - Hypothesis client ID to create JWT tokens.
 * `hypothesis_secret_key_jwt` - Hypothesis secret key to create JWT tokens.
+* `target_base_url` - this is used to perform a search and replace on target uri's if alternative_base_url is not empty.
+* `alternative_base_url` - when importing annotations to a test authority, this will allow you to preview the annotations in a client with a different host name.

 ## Export comments from disqus (`./export.php`)